DiLER-Digitell/data_managment_bids_2026/lecture/content/bids_specs.md

 **phenotype**

-Here you can store spearated into individual files any participant level measurements (e.g. responses from questionnaires)
+Here you can store, separated into individual files, any participant-level measurements (e.g., responses from questionnaires)

 **sourcedata**

-Here you can store data before harmonization, reconstruction and/or file format conversion
+The *raw* data.
+Here you can store data before preprocessing and/or file format conversion etc..

 **stimuli**

-Self-explanatory, but here you can store your stimuli
+Self-explanatory.
+Here you can store the stimuli used during data collection.

 **subject-folder structure**

 ```
 subject/:
       - There should be one subject folder for each participant.
 Naming of subject folders has to be as follows:
-            sub-particpant label
+            sub-participant label
-            exchange participant label with a label that is unique for each participant in your dataset (can be numbers and/or letters)
+            exchange participant label with a label that is unique for each participant in your dataset (can be numbers and/or letters), most commonly sub-XX.

       session/
-            You only need this, if there are multiple sessions.
+            You only need this if there are multiple sessions.
 A participant does not leave the scanner/headset during a session.
             Sessions are named as follows:
             ses-session label
             exchange `session label` with a label that is unique (can be numbers and/or letters)